StreakYC/rate-limiting-take-home/README.md

 * testing uses jest (https://jestjs.io/) under the hood, so while developing if you just want to run one function you can do ```npm test delay``` or ```npm test multiRateLimit``` and it will only run that test file
 * there's a VS Code launch.json file included that should be properly configured so you should be able to use VS Code's built in debugger
 * if you use VS Code's built in debugger and want to debug just one test, then start the debugger while the X.test.js file is active and choose ```jest current file``` config.
-* don't spend a ton of time on this. *Really* experienced people who have seen these problems before may be able to finish the entire challenge in under 30 minutes.
-If you're spending 3+ hours completing this challenge that's probably an indication you're not a good fit for what we're looking for right now
 * the unit tests are quote thorough and cover some tricky cases, if you're confused about some behavior look at what the unit tests are expecting